-While you may not have as much device flexibility, most users probably don’t have that many to worry about.
-You can manage your connections right from your phone and establish guest networks any time you have company over.
+While you may not have as much device flexibility, most users probably don’t have that much to worry about.
+You can manage your connections right from your phone and establish guest networks whenever you have company over.
 Meshfroce’s M3s tops out at Gigabit speeds, and you can always tap into Ethernet options for extra speed.

 There you go, everything you need to know about mesh networks.
 Hopefully, we’ve done our part to help you improve your home Wi-Fi.
 We’ll add new routers and information as technology continues to evolve, so check back often.